menu

 Overview

 Garrett is a tiny borough located in the state of Pennsylvania.
 With a population of 417 people and just one neighborhood, Garrett is the 1016th largest community in Pennsylvania.
-Much of the housing stock in Garrett was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Garrett has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Garrett is generally considered to be a blue-collar town.
-40.50% of the Garrett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Garrett is a blue-collar town, with 40.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garrett is a borough of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Garrett who work in office and administrative support (13.00%), law enforcement and fire fighting (8.50%), and healthcare suport services (6.50%).

 Setting & Lifestyle